Dizzying Stat: 10% of Americans Down at Least 10 Drinks a Day-Guess Who’s Paying

 The California Farm Water Coalition (CFWC) estimates the drought could take a $5 billion dollar bite out of an industry that brings in $44.7 billion annually.

 Already, the drought is forcing hard choices between long-term sustainability and short-term hope.
 With costly hay and dry pastures, many dairy and cattlemen are opting to cull their herds.
-Almond farmers are tearing out older […]
+Almond farmers are tearing out older trees […]

 Read the Full Article